-Information for each employment Format CPP1: Cumulative pensionable pay received in the employment during the Scheme year whilst in the main section.
-This includes: the Assumed Pensionable Pay the member was treated as receiving during the Scheme year the value of emoluments specified in the contract of employment as being pensionable emoluments including the value of salary sacrificed for childcare vouchers and pension contribution salary sacrifice vis a Shared cost AVC arrangement.
-Number to 2 decimal places CEC1: Cumulative employee contributions (if any) deducted from pensionable pay in previous field Number to 2 decimal places CPP2: Cumulative pensionable pay received in the employment during the Scheme year whilst in the 50/50 section.
-This includes: the Assumed Pensionable Pay the member was treated as receiving during the Scheme year the value of emoluments specified in the contract of employment as being pensionable emoluments including the value of salary sacrificed for childcare vouchers and pension contribution salary sacrifice vis a Shared cost AVC arrangement.
-Number to 2 decimal places CEC2: Cumulative employee contributions (if any) deducted from pensionable pay in previous field Number to 2 decimal places
+Information for each employment Format

+CPP1: Cumulative pensionable pay received in

+the employment during the Scheme year whilst

+in the main section.
+This includes:

+the Assumed Pensionable Pay the

+member was treated as receiving during

+the Scheme year

+the value of emoluments specified in the Number to 2 decimal places

+contract of employment as being

+pensionable emoluments including the

+value of salary sacrificed for childcare

+vouchers and pension contribution salary sacrifice via a Shared cost AVC

+arrangement.

+CEC1: Cumulative employee contributions (if

+any) deducted from pensionable pay in previous Number to 2 decimal places

+field

+CPP2: Cumulative pensionable pay received in

+the employment during the Scheme year whilst

+in the 50/50 section.
+This includes:

+the Assumed Pensionable Pay the

+member was treated as receiving during

+the Scheme year Niversham to O de signal places

+the value of emoluments specified in the Number to 2 decimal places

+contract of employment as being

+pensionable emoluments including the value of salary sacrificed for childcare

+vouchers and pension contribution salary

+sacrifice via a Shared cost AVC

+arrangement.

+CEC2: Cumulative employee contributions (if

+, , , Number to 2 decimal places

+field Trainbor to 2 decimal places

+liold

-Information for each employment Format Section of the Scheme the employee was a member of in the employment at the end of the Scheme year, or at the date of cessation of active membership in the employment if on or after the start of the Scheme year and before the end of the Scheme year.
+Information for each employment Format Section of the Scheme the employee was a member of in the employment at the end of the Scheme year, or at the date of cessation of active membership in the employment if this was before the end of the Scheme year.
 4 Alphanumeric CRC: Cumulative employer contributions deducted from pensionable pay in respect of the employment.
-This includes: the Assumed Pensionable Pay the member was treated as receiving during the Scheme year the value of emoluments specified in the contract of employment as being pensionable emoluments including the value of salary sacrificed for childcare vouchers and pension contribution salary sacrifice vis a Shared cost AVC arrangement.
-Number to 2 decimal places EAPC CAC: Cumulative Additional Pension Contributions (APCs), if any, paid in respect of the employment by the employee Number to 2 decimal places RAPC CARC: Cumulative Additional Pension Contributions (APCs), if any, paid in respect of the employment by the employer Number to 2 decimal places EAVC CAC: Cumulative Additional Voluntary Contributions (AVCs), if any, paid in respect of the employment by the employee Number to 2 decimal places
+This includes: the Assumed Pensionable Pay the member was treated as receiving during the Scheme year the value of emoluments specified in the contract of employment as being pensionable emoluments including the value of salary sacrificed for childcare vouchers and pension contribution salary sacrifice via a Shared cost AVC arrangement.
+Number to 2 decimal places EAPC CAC: Cumulative Additional Pension Contributions (APCs), if any, paid in respect of the employment by the employee Number to 2 decimal places RAPC CARC: Cumulative Additional Pension Contributions (APCs), if any, paid in respect of the employment by the employer Number to 2 decimal places EAVC CAC: Cumulative Additional Voluntary Contributions (AVCs), if any, paid in respect of the employment by the employee Number to 2 decimal places RAVC CARC: Cumulative Additional Voluntary Contributions (AVCs), if any, paid in respect of the employment by the employer Number to 2 decimal places